|1. Memorial:||Pozieres British Cemetery, Ovillers-La Boisselle||III. D. 43.|

 27th January 1910

-His mother lodge was St. Johns Lodge in Exeter and was a member when he was killed in action.
+His mother lodge was St. John the Baptist Lodge No. 39 in Exeter and was a member when he was killed in action.
 He joined St. John's Lodge of Colombo No. 454 on August 20, 1910 and further joined Kurunegala Lodge as a Petitioner and Founder on 21st October 1912 (warrant date) and is recorded as its first Worshipful Master.

-He was promoted in Ceylon to DG Steward.
+He was promoted in Ceylon to District Grand Steward.

 The project globally acknowledges the following as sources of information for research across the whole database: